openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Nonce Request {#nonce-request}

-A request for a nonce is made by sending an HTTP GET request to the URL provided in the `nonce_endpoint` Credential Issuer Metadata parameter.
+A request for a nonce is made by sending an HTTP request to the URL provided in the `nonce_endpoint` Credential Issuer Metadata parameter.

 Below is a non-normative example of a Nonce Request:

 ```
-GET /nonce HTTP/1.1
+POST /nonce HTTP/1.1
 Host: credential-issuer.example.com
+Content-Length: 0
 ```

 ## Nonce Response {#nonce-response}